aniruddhasainkar/AED-Final-Project/README.md

-# Law-Firm-Management-System
+Court-Case-Management-System
-Law firm management systems helps all entities in  law management system to escape complex process and save enormous amount of time
+Court-Case Management systems helps all entities in  law management system to escape complex process and save enormous amount of time